 What Do Sheepshead Eat

-The types of baits that are most readily available are shrimp and mullet.
-However, fiddler crabs are easily found and are highly effective for catching sheepshead.
+The types of baits that are most readily available are shrimp, mullet but mole crabs otherwise called sand fleas and fiddler crabs are easily found and are highly effective for catching sheepshead.
 Oysters can also be utilized.
 Oysters are a staple in the fish’s diet from the robust set of dentures in their mouth, allowing them to enter the shell.

 Anglers need to be aware of the fish’s teeth.
 Always tie heavy leader line to avoid cut-offs when the fish strikes the bait.

 Not only is there a best time to catch sheepshead but also certain gear and tackle when targeting the toothy critter.